pchaberski/cars/documentation/4_results.md

 [**[Neptune comparison]**](https://ui.neptune.ai/pchaberski/cars/compare?shortId=%5B%22C-7%22%2C%22C-10%22%2C%22C-11%22%5D&viewId=ae19164c-ee09-4209-8798-a424142d2082&legendFields=%5B%22shortId%22%5D&legendFieldTypes=%5B%22native%22%5D)

 Another idea was to try to somehow utilize car bounding boxes coordinates that are available in Stanford Cars Dataset along with the class labels.
-The goal of the project was however to get possibly unbiased benchmark on original test set (despite it was used for model validation), so any operations using bounding box information could be used only on training subset.
+The goal of the project was however to get possibly unbiased benchmark on the original test set (despite it was used for model validation), so any operations using bounding box information could be used only on training subset.
 Another reason for that is that the ultimate objective is to deploy trained model on a mobile device so it cannot use any information that is unavailable during inference to estimate the performance.
 Using bounding boxes in performance estimation and eventually during real-life prediction would require to stack the discussed classification model with some kind of detector, which would firstly estimate the location of bounding boxes.

-Two approaches of utilizing bounding boxes on training set were consecutively tested, taking so far the best C-7 experiment as a baseline:
+Two approaches of utilizing bounding boxes on training set were consecutively tested, taking so far the best C-7 experiment as the baseline:

 - C-10: only cropping images to bounding box coordinates before resize
 - C-11: cropping mages to bounding boxes and then putting them on the white background of original image size to preserve ratios before resize

-Both transformations were intended to get rid of the image background to try to force the network to focus only on relevant image parts and to prevent it from fitting to background elements.
+Both transformations were intended to get rid of the image background and try to force the network to focus only on relevant image parts and to prevent it from fitting to the background elements.

 ![Original normalized image (a); Image cropped to b-boxes (b); Image with background erased (c)](img/425_1_bboxes.png "Original normalized image (a); Image cropped to b-boxes (b); Image with background erased (c)")

-It turned out that this idea was totally wrong - in the first case (C-10), after crop and resize, all proportions were strongly distorted, which caused large discrepancy between training and validation data and prevented optimizer from converging.
-The divergence was even stronger in the second case (C-10), because despite preserving original proportions, the network started to focus only on fitting to the white background instead of car details.
+It turned out that this idea was totally wrong - in the first case (C-10), after crop and resize, all proportions were strongly distorted, which caused a large discrepancy between training and validation data and prevented optimizer from converging.
+The divergence was even stronger in the second case (C-11), because despite preserving original proportions, the network started to focus only on fitting to the white background instead of car details.

 | Metric                   | C-7    | C-10  | C-11  |
 |--------------------------|:------:|:-----:|:-----:|